 Creating optimal cultures for impactful change | Innovative action-learning programs | Facilitation | Conflict transformation |

-For over a decade Pru's consultancy has enabled impactful change in a wide range of environments.
-She has designed and led dynamic and engaging leadership and educational programs across the community, Not-For-Profits, start-up, social enterprise, public and higher education sector, through to agile and political organisations.
+For over a decade Pru has enjoyed using facilitation as a way to support and enable impactful change across the community, Not-For-Profit, start-up, social enterprise, public and higher education sectors, through to agile and political organisations.

 Pru's approach to facilitation is heavily influenced by the Lewis Method of Deep Democracy (used in over 20 countries) and neuroscience.
 Therefore she can equip groups with tools to ensure people feel heard so that time together is used well, people are engaged and groups can make well informed decisions that people actually buy into.